larabros/elogram/README.md

 ### Paginating requests

-You can also paginate requests if the need arises.
-The `Response` object returned contains the data from the multiple requests combined, including the first one.
+You can also paginate requests like so:

 ``` php
 $instagram = new \Instagram\Instagram($clientId, $clientSecret, $accessToken, $redirectUrl);